BeatButton/conductor/README.md

 - `start_date`: The date at which to start running this job.
 The default is immediately.

 - `stop_date`: The date at which to stop running this job.
 The default is never.

+- `stdout`: The path to write the job's standard output to.
+The default is nowhere.

+- `stderr`: The path to write the job's standard error to.
+The default is standard output.

 ### Optional section: `[environment]`